brimdata/zbpf/README.md

 ## Running Experiments

-To run an BPF/Zed capture experiment on the linux host, `cd` into the top-level directory fo the forked bcc repo (remember you need to be on the `zed` git branch).
+To run an BPF/Zed capture experiment on the linux host, `cd` into the top-level directory of the forked bcc repo (remember you need to be on the `zed` git branch).

-Then, run an experiment, specify the `-z` flag for Zed, and try either _execsnoop_:
+Then, to run an experiment, specify the `-z` flag for Zed, and try either _execsnoop_:
 ```
 sudo python3 ./tools/execsnoop.py -z